outmoded/hapijs.com/lib/tutorials/en_US/validation.md

     }
 });
 ```
-Here, we are validating the cookie header as a string and making sure it is required.
+Here, you are validating the cookie header as a string and making sure it is required.
 The `allowUnknown` option allows other incoming headers to be accepted without being validated.

 ## <a name="output" /> Output